Go Ad-Free

 Will You Die from COVID-19?

 We certainly hope not!
 Will you catch SARS-CoV-2 for the first, second or third time?
 That’s a distinct possibility.
-If you are older, have chronic health conditions or a weakened immune system because you are taking a drug that affects immunity, there is a greater risk you could end up in the hospital with COVID.
+If you are older, have chronic health conditions or a weakened immune system because you are taking a drug that affects immunity, there is a greater risk you could end up in the hospital with some new variant of COVID-19.

 We are not out of the woods with this virus.
 It keeps mutating.
 We were told that it would gradually become less dangerous.
-Tell that to the 1,500 people who died last week.
+That may be true…but we won’t know how many people will die from COVID variants like KP.2 and its successors for a while.

 Rate this article